The Las Vegas Strip

 In practice, this is best experienced while already walking the central Strip.
 It fits naturally between nearby hotels, restaurants, and attractions, making it one of the easiest stops to include in a mid-Strip itinerary.

-The Bellagio Fountains are free to watch and do not require a ticket.
-Performances run on a fixed daily schedule throughout the day and evening.
+The Bellagio Fountains are free to watch and do not require tickets, reservations, or a timed entry slot.

 Is It Worth Visiting?